taufiqpsumarna/proshop_mern_dockerized/README.md

 ![Docker Architecture Diagram](https://github.com/taufiqpsumarna/proshop_mern_dockerized/blob/master/uploads/Docker.png)

-In thin project we create replicas for backend and frontend each two of them, you can modified replicas count or disable it by commented out in docker-compose.yml file:
+In this project we create replicas for backend and frontend each two of them, you can modified replicas count or disable it by commented out in docker-compose.yml file:

 ```